MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 #### Correctly size Azure Data Explorer clusters to optimize cost

 The recommendation **right-size Azure Data Explorer clusters for optimal cost** is given to a cluster whose size or VM SKU aren't cost-optimized.
 This recommendation is based on parameters such as its data capacity, CPU and ingestion utilization during the last week.
-You can reduce costs by re-sizing to the recommended cluster configuration using [scale down](manage-cluster-vertical-scaling.md) and/or [scale in](manage-cluster-horizontal-scaling.md).
+You can reduce costs by resizing to the recommended cluster configuration using [scale-down](manage-cluster-vertical-scaling.md) and [scale-in](manage-cluster-horizontal-scaling.md).

 It's recommended to use [optimized autoscale configuration](manage-cluster-horizontal-scaling.md#optimized-autoscale).
 If you're using optimized autoscale and you see the size recommendation on your cluster, either your current VM SKU or the optimized autoscale minimum and maximum instance count boundaries aren't optimized.
 The recommended instance count should be included in your defined boundaries.

 #### Reduce cache for Azure Data Explorer tables

-The **Reduce Azure Data Explorer table cache period for cluster cost optimization** recommendation is given for a cluster that can reduce its table's cache policy.
+The **reduce Azure Data Explorer table cache period for cluster cost optimization** recommendation is given for a cluster that can reduce its table's cache policy.
 This recommendation is based on the queries look-back period during the past 30 days.
 You see the top 10 tables with potential cache savings.
-To help you reduce costs, this recommendation will only be offered if the cluster can scale-in or scale-down following the cache policy change.
-Advisor checks if the cluster is "bounded by data" meaning the cluster has low CPU and low ingestion utilization, but due to high data capacity the cluster hasn't been able to scale-in or scale-down.
+This recommendation is only offered if the cluster can scale-in or scale-down following the cache policy change.
+Advisor checks if the cluster is "bounded by data" meaning the cluster has low CPU and low ingestion utilization, but because of high data capacity the cluster couldn't scale-in or scale-down.

 ### Performance recommendations